FrancescoCioria/Cards-Automation/README.md

 ### TriageColumns

-When a new issue is opened, Project Automation automatically creates a corresponding card in your project.
+When a new issue is opened, Cards Automation automatically creates a corresponding card in your project.

 By default, the card is created in the first column of your project.